albygone/Fourier_Theorem/README.md

-# Fourier_Theorem
+# Fourier Theorem
-A simple dimostration of the Fourier Theme with the possibility to render Square wave and Triangle wave
+A simple Fourier diagram demonstration with the ability to render square wave and triangle wave